MarcGameroff/MarcGameroff.github.io/_posts/2016-08-08-Intentionality.md

 <center><img src="../images/self-harm/005008-0216-01-eng_clip_image006.gif" alt="" width="500"></center>

-Looking at the bottom of the chart, you can see that intentional self-injury may or may not be accompanied by suicidal intent.
+Looking at the bottom row of the flowchart above, you can see that intentional self-injury may or may not be accompanied by suicidal intent.
 This can be difficult to assess, as many who self-injure are reluctant to discuss their motivations with a physician.
 However, it is known that intentional self-injury increases the risk of subsequent suicidal behavior.
 This makes identifying intentional self-injury in primary care all the more important.

-The better we can identify patient characteristics associated with a physician assessing an injury as self-inflicted, the better we might be able to inform other physicians--including ones not inclined to suspect self-injury when an injury seems consistent with having had an accident.

 ***

+Back to my project:

 The NAMCS survey is carefully designed, and rate estimates derived from it are nationally representative of outpatient visits in the U.S. There were over 70,000 medical visits sampled in 2012 (the latest year for which full data were available), and more than 600 variables are [available for public use](http://www.cdc.gov/nchs/ahcd/ahcd_questionnaires.htm).
 I restricted my analysis to the ~2,500 injury-related visits.